Language lessons across Australia & New Zealand

 Face-to-Face 1-to-1 (Individual) Business German

-These lessons in German are meant for those who feel that learning German would make a change in their work.
-For starters, it is expedient to learn how to say hello/goodbye, as well as basic business protocol; once the basics have been mastered, reading and writing come to the fore.
-Students who have greatly benefited have been involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where another language is required and those working in the international academia and government circuits.
-Even in our most fundamental beginner's lesson, students can anticipate ending the lesson with basic telephone German and e-mail German skills for communicating, as well as survival German if a short visit to the country is needed.
+These German Lessons are intended for people who really need to learn German to help make that difference in their work.
+For beginners, it will be useful to learn greetings and basic business etiquette; at higher levels, reading and then writing become more important.
+Typical students include those involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where an additional language is required, and those working with international colleagues, academia and government.
+Even in our most basic lesson for Beginners, students should expect to end the lesson with basic telephone German and German e-mail skills for communication as well as survival German required for short visits to a country.
 Enquire now about our German Courses or Take A Free German Level Test

 Face-to-Face Closed (Private) Group General or Business German

-Those wishing to learn German in groups of two or more together (Two-to-One German Lessons or Small Group In-Company German Lessons) can sign up for our group classes.
-All students must be at nearly the same level of German proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster German Lessons can occur with up to 12 people.
+Lessons in German are also accessible for 2 or more studying in tandem (Two-to-One German Lessons or Small Group In-Company German Lessons).
+All those involved must have around the same experience of the language, similar needs for areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn does not advise classes of more than 6-8 people, although In-Company Taster German sessions can be run with as many as 12 people.
 Enquire now about our German Courses or Take A Free German Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business German